abishekjames/Automated-Street-Lighting-System/README.md

 So, along with unnecessary light pollution, this practice causes damage to our planet too.The streetlight automated system is a cost effective and the safest way to reduce power consumption.
 It helps us to get rid of today’s world problems of manual switching.
 If we use automated street light system and implement it in our society it will be helpful in saving large amount of electricity.

 **Hardware Requirements:**
--Arduino UNO.
+-Arduino UNO
--USB cable.
+-USB cable
--LED.
+-LED
--LDR.
+-LDR
--Resistor 10K ohm.
+-Resistor 10K ohm
--Jumper wires.
+-Jumper wires
--Breadboard.
+-Breadboard
--LCD Display.
+-LCD Display
--I2C Module.
+-I2C Module

 **Software Requirements:**
 Arduino IDE